Installation

 -

-If installing the device on a concrete wall, drill holes, insert PVC anchors, and fix them with fixing screws.
+If installing the product on a concrete wall, drill a hole, insert a PVC anchor, and secure it with a fixing screw.

 -